 1. Go to the Advanced > GSAP Scroll Interaction tab.

-2. From the Animation Type dropdown, you have to select the animation type.
+2. From the Animation Type dropdown, select the animation type.

-Based on your selected animation type, you’ll see different settings.
+Based on your selected animation type, you will see different settings.

 Use Global Animation